BardiaYaghmaie/dotin-edu-tasks-project03/README.md

 ------
 # Solution

+## Step1
+Design and program the microservices :) (solution details are not important cause we want to put focus on DevOps stuff...)

+## Step2

 1- Write each service and create a Dockerfile for it
 ```
 # Use the official Python base image